Reviews You Can Rely On

 Credit: Amber King

-Gravity filters require more effort to set up because you need a place to elevate them.
+Gravity filters require more effort to set up because they need a place to be elevated.
 The ideal scenario is to hang the filter from a branch.
 If that is not available, you may need to get creative.
-Reservoirs that are very flexible with large openings can get water from most water sources.
+Reservoirs with large openings and flexible designs can draw water from a wide range of sources.
 However, because you have to scoop up water, the source needs to have a sufficient pool to collect water.
 Shallow pools are harder to reach.

 Ease of Filtration

-Here, we look at the amount of effort required to physically get water through the backpacking water filtration system.
-While we don't score storage capacity, we note how much water each system is designed to store or if another bottle is necessary for storage.
+We examine the physical effort required to filter water through the backpacking water filtration system.
+While we don't score storage capacity, we note how much water each system is designed to store or whether an additional bottle is necessary for storage.

 UV Purifiers

-Out of all the categories we tested, the SteriPen Ultra requires the least amount of work.
+The SteriPen Ultra requires the least work of all the categories we tested.
 Setup is easy; simply turn the light on.
-Though the SteriPen takes a little less time to filter a liter than other UV options, it is not hands-free and requires consistent attention during purification.
+Although the SteriPen takes less time to filter a liter than other UV options, it is not hands-free and requires consistent attention during the purification process.

 backpacking water filter - the steripen ultra is not a hands free device, requiring consistent...